 In their letter of April 22, 2013, the U.S. Fish and Wildlife Service describes the Blackburn's sphinx moth (Manduca blackburni), a species protected by the Endangered Species Act.
 Adult moths feed on nectar from native plants, including beach morning glory (Ipomoea pes-caprae), iliee (Plumbago zeylanica) and maiapilo (Capparis sandwichiana).
-Larvae feed upon non-native tree tobacco (Nicotiana glauca) and native aiea (Nothocestrum latifolium).
+Larvae feed upon non-native tree tobacco (Nicotiana glauca) and native aiea (Nothocestrum latifoliumsp.).
 Blackburn's sphinx moth pupae may occupy the soil within 250 feet of larval host plants for a year or longer.

-A survey for the moth and related plants will be completed prior to the publication of the Final EA.
-This will allow for the survey to occur roughly 6 weeks after significant rains, as suggested by the USFWS.
-The results of the survey will be provided to the USFWS as soon as they are available.
+A survey for the moth and related plants will was be completed prior to the publication of the Final EA.
+This will allow for the survey to occur roughly 6 weeks after significant rains, as suggested by the USFWS, in March 2014.
+No evidence of the moth, its host plants, or other signs of the moth's presence were noted.
+The results of the survey will have been provided to the USFWS, as soon as they are available.